Art&Craft

 The new wave of masters.
 Yosegi-zaiku in the 21st century

-There was a period when interest in the craft waned.
-Those interested in learning were fewer and fewer, and the true masters remained fewer and fewer.
+There was a time when interest in the craft waned.
+Those interested in learning were fewer and fewer, and true masters remained fewer and fewer.
 Interest was revived with the state's involvement in preserving traditions.

-The revival of this art gave rise to a new generation of craftsmen, called Zoukubayashi, who brought the craft back into the 21st century.
-They make mouse pads, mobile phone covers, car key fobs with veneers made from pieces of wood.
-But it all stays in the Hakone area, where the tradition was born and developed.
+The revival of the art has given rise to a new generation of craftsmen, called Zoukubayashi, who have brought the craft back into the 21st century.
+They make mouse pads, cell phone covers, car key fobs and car key fobs out of the wood.
+But everything stays in the Hakone area, where the tradition was born and developed.

 yosegi-zaiku